UMich-CURLY/3DMapping/README.md

 We trained our model on the CarlaSC dataset and the SemanticKitti dataset.

 ### CarlaSC
-For the MotionSC model on CarlaSC we also list its performance using different number of frames.
+For the MotionSC model on CarlaSC we also list its performance dependent on the amount of temporal information provided, T.

+#### Semantic Completeness

 | Method          | Mean IoU | Accuracy |  Free | Building | Barrier | Other | Pedestrian |  Pole |  Road | Ground | Sidewalk | Vegetation | Vehicles |
 |-----------------|:--------:|:--------:|:-----:|:--------:|:-------:|:-----:|:----------:|:-----:|:-----:|:------:|:--------:|:----------:|:--------:|